Origin of the Huns: Problems with archaeological evidence

-Archaeology has discovered few links between the material culture of the Huns and Eastern Central Asia.
+Ursula Brosseder attributes the spread of similar artifacts between the Huns and the Xiongnu to trade and cultural influences across the Silk Road rather than to migration.
+All historically attested migrations on the steppe have been rapid, whereas items such as cauldrons said to show Xiongnu migrations westward move very slowly.
+Susanne Hakenbeck and Ulf Büntgen write that although archaeology does not demonstrate a rapid migration across the steppe, it nevertheless indicates extensive connections across Eurasia.

+Archaeological data on the Iranian Huns is very limited; writing in 2015, de la Vaissière stated that Hunnic cemeteries in Central Asia are largely unknown.
+Moreover, the dating of sites is often inexact.
+Writing in 2023, Roberta Di Tanno found that there were significant differences between cemeteries in 4th–6th century CE Central Asia, especially Sogdiana and Tokharestan, and Xiongnu-era Mongolia and Transbaikal, with differing practices in construction of tombs, as well as the nature, number, and types of grave goods.
+She argues that archaeology thus does not support a migration of Xiongnu groups to Central Asia.
+The various "Iranian Huns'" presence in India has also left little trace in the archaeological record.
+There is little archaeological evidence for the Hephthalites besides coins, meaning that archaeology sheds little light on their origins.

+Hunnic cauldrons

 The most significant potential archaeological link between the European Huns and the Xiongnu are the similar bronze cauldrons used by the Huns and the Xiongnu.
 The cauldrons used by the European Huns appear to be a further development of cauldrons that had been used the Xiongnu.
 Kim argues that this shows that the European Huns preserved the Xiongnu cultural identity.
 Toshio Hayashi has argued that one might be able to track the westward migration of the Huns/Xiongnu by following the finds of these cauldrons.

 Ursula Brosseder, however, argues that there are no intermediate types between the forms of the cauldron known for the Xiongnu and those known for the European Huns.
 She also notes that the cauldrons, as a single archaeological artifact, cannot prove a Xiongnu-Hun migration.
 Nor can it be assumed, she argues, that the Huns and Xiongnu used their cauldrons in the same manner, as the Xiongnu cauldrons are usually deposited in graves, whereas the Hun cauldrons are found deposited alone near water.
+Pohl further notes that such cauldrons are absent from the areas controlled by the "Iranian Huns", Bactria and Sogdia.